poorva-pohekar/Green-AI-FireForest_Detection/README.md

 ## Contributor
 Poorva Pohekar

+## License
-## this project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.